karthik5649/OS_CBP_CPU_SCHEDULING/README.md

-Please download the video to view the video
+Please download the video by clicking on view raw to view the video